Ernst Wilhelm Bohle: Early life

 Bohle was born in Bradford, England, the son of Hermann Bohle (1876–1943), a college teacher and engineer who emigrated to England.
-In 1906 Bohle moved to Cape Town, where his father was appointed to a professorship of electrical engineering, and attended a high school there.
-Bohle studied political sciences and business administration in Cologne and Berlin and graduated in business management at the Handelshochschule, Berlin, in December 1923.
+In 1906, Bohle moved to Cape Town, where his father was appointed to a professorship of electrical engineering, and attended a high school there.
+Bohle studied political science and economics for six semesters at the University of Cologne and the Humboldt University of Berlin where he was a member of the Berliner Burschenschaft Gothia student corps.
+He then graduated in business management from the Handelshochschule, Berlin, in December 1923.
 He married Gertrud Bachmann on 14 November 1925.
 Bohle was employed as branch manager and agent in the import-export business for several enterprises in the Rheinland from 1924 until 1930 and established and thereafter directed a large automotive firm in Hamburg from 1930 to June 1933.

 Nazi career

 Bohle joined the Nazi Party on 1 March 1932 (membership number 999,185) and on 13 September 1936 he joined the SS (membership number 276,915) at the rank of SS-Brigadeführer.
 Bohle was promoted SS-Gruppenführer on 20 April 1937 and SS-Obergruppenführer on 21 June 1943.